cocos/cocos-docs/en/advanced-topics/engine-customization.md

 - **master/develop** branch: Branch used for current latest version
 - **vX.Y-release** branch: The branch that corresponds to the x.y version
-- **vX.Y** branch: Same as the vX.Y-release branch, mainly used for development before publishing engine
+- **vX.Y** branch: Same as the vX.Y-release branch, mainly used for development before the engine release
 - **next** branch: Branch for large refactoring

 It is generally recommended to use the same version of the vX.Y-release branch as the Creator used, and if it is not found, use the master branch.